Keto Bone Broth: A Match Made In Low-Carb Heaven

 Let’s take a more specific look at a person’s keto diet macronutrient breakdown based on their lifestyle.
 Imagine a 5’3”, 115-pound, low-activity level woman who does yoga a few times each week.
 According to the ketogenic calculator, she’d be aiming for 120 grams of fat, 70 grams of protein, and less than 30 grams of carbs each day to stay in ketosis.
 As you can see, bone broth fits easily into that ratio, accounting for 2 grams of carbs and 6 grams of protein.

-Now, let’s take a look at the many ways bone broth can support your health when you’re following a keto diet plan.
+Now, let’s take a look at the many ways bone broth can support your keto diet plan.

 Why Should Bone Broth Be Part of Your Keto Diet?

-The keto flu happens as a result of suddenly removing carbs from your diet.
+The keto flu isn’t really the flu.
+It’s what happens as a result of suddenly removing carbs from your diet.
 Most people experience typical flu-like symptoms such as nausea, fatigue, headaches, and dizziness.
 This usually isn’t a cause for concern — it’s a natural reaction your body has when you make drastic changes to your diet.

 Drinking bone broth can also be a preventative measure against the keto flu in the early stages of the keto diet, thanks to the vitamins, minerals, and electrolytes it contains — which brings us to our next point.

 Bone broth contains all four electrolytes, including calcium, sodium, potassium, and magnesium.
-Adding 1–2 cups of keto-friendly bone broth to your diet is a good way to keep your electrolytes in check when you’re eating a smaller variety of fruit and veggies.
+Adding 1–2 cups of keto-friendly bone broth to your diet is a good way to support electrolyte balance when you’re eating a smaller variety of fruit and veggies.

 How Much Bone Broth Should You Drink on the Keto Diet?